Monday

 3) a gripping story that has impact on the characters

 While the script contains strong elements, it is Meltzer's ability to manipulate the reader with the heroes and villains' characterization that makes him capture our imagination.
 After battering our senses with death and tragedy, Meltzer hits it out of the ballpark with the final act.
-Life and the human sprit endure for our heroes despite the loss of their loved ones.
+Life and the human spirit endure for our heroes despite the loss of their loved ones.
 They all come to terms with it in their own time and manner with the aftermath of the situation.
 The interaction between Superman and his mother, Nightwing attempting to reach out to Robin in his hour of need or Elongated Man coping with his grief gives the story the proper closure that makes this series an instant classic.

-....I said it and am glad that I did because it is the truth point blank.
 Many argue that visual is not important or secondary to which I have to wonder why they bother with comic books instead of a novel in the first place.
-While Meltzer's ability as a comic book writer is the revelation, it is Rags Morales' artwork for Identity Crisis that has now propelled him as one of the top tier pencillers of the industry.
-With inspired styling from the likes of Neal Adams and John Buscema, Morales has developed his own that breathes life and authenticity to the characters.
-Every range of the human expression is to be found here and his realistic rendering is as much to be credited for the series' success as Meltzer's writing.
+While Meltzer's ability as a comic book writer is the revelation, it is Rags Morales' artwork that brings the story to life.
+With inspired styling from the likes of Neal Adams and John Buscema, Morales has developed his own that brings authenticity to the characters.
+Every range of the human expression is to be found here and his rendering is as much to be credited for the series' success as Meltzer's writing.

-The events that transpire within the story leaves a permanent mark in the DC Universe and have consequences for years to come.
-Identity Crisis is the best super-hero saga since the cancellation of James Robinson and Tony Harris' Starman.
 This is not about the fancy costumes or gimmicks but rather the brave men and women who wear them.
 Specifically, the possible dangers, consequences and regrets that await for committing themselves to be noble with their gifts.

 Review by Brian Grindrod